 What is the difference between Curcumin and Turmeric?

-It has been a mainstay of Indian and Asian medicines and cuisine since time immemorial but nowadays turmeric is enjoying something of a renaissance in Europe with huge numbers of people looking towards this ancient Asian remedy as part of a more holistic approach to health and wellness.
+It has been a mainstay of Indian and Asian medicines and cuisines since time immemorial, but nowadays turmeric enjoys something of a renaissance in Europe, with huge numbers of people looking towards this ancient Asian remedy as part of a more holistic approach to health and wellness.

 Now famed for its rich, earthen, fireclay hue and bitter yet peppery taste, turmeric is a member of the Zingiberaceae family and shares its genus with plants such as ginger, cardamom and galangal.
-Plants which, in Ayurvurdic medicine, have been extoled since antiquity as a treatment for ailments as far ranging as cancer and diabetes.
+These plants have, in Ayurvurdic medicine, been extoled since antiquity as a treatment for ailments as far ranging as cancer and diabetes.

 What is Curcumin?